joshlebed/media-metadata-backup-machine/README.md

 ## Automated Updates

-Add to crontab for daily updates:
+Add to crontab for daily updates.
+Run `crontab -e` and add the following line:

 ```bash
 # Run daily at 3 AM